ansariwajid9999/Make-Your-Trip/README.md

-# Make-Your-Trip
+# Ticket Tripper  Tech Stack - Spring Boot , Hibernate , Postman , MySQl , Java , Swagger , Java mail library

-• Developed a make your trip, Web-based travel management platform.
+## Developed a comprehensive travel management platform which facilitating seamless end-to-end flight booking.
-• Implemented end-to-end flight booking functionality, allowing users to search, and book flights seamlessly.
+## Incorporated Email integration to enhance user communication.The whole architecture is built in a Monolithic way.
-• Designed and implemented database system for storing multiple routes, transportation options, flights, and buses.
+## Designed and implemented a MySQL database system to store diverse routes, transportation and flights.
-• Developed multiple RESTful APIs for seamless communication between the application and external systems.
+## Engineered multiple RESTful APIs to ensure seamless communication between the application and user.